hessabi/AWSLexBCOrder/README.md

 ## Contributing

 Amir Hessabi
-George FitzGibbons @gje4 - Thank you for the serverless app starter Chancellor Clark @chanceaclark - Code Review
+George FitzGibbons - Thank you for the serverless app starter Chancellor Clark - Code Review

 ### Running the project